 I don’t know about you, but I could eat cheeseburgers all day, every day.
-Unfortunately, that’s kinda frowned upon, for whatever reason.
+Unfortunately, that’s frowned upon, for whatever reason.
 This bright side of this calamity, however, is that I’ve been forced to get creative with my cheeseburger love.
-And in this case, I’ve created healthy cheeseburger bites than have all the delicious qualities of a cheeseburger in a finger food shell.
+And in this case, I’ve created healthy burger bites that have all the delicious qualities of a cheeseburger in a finger food shell.

 Since the world healthy means something different to every person, I’ll clarify that these cheeseburger bites are healthy in my book because of their low calorie and high protein content.
 This is a protein-focused food blog, after all.

-Each cheeseburger bite is the size of a mini muffin and contains 48 Calories, 6.8 grams of protein, 2.3 grams of carbs, and 1.3 grams of fat.
+Each cheeseburger cup is the size of a mini muffin and contains 48 Calories, 6.8 grams of protein, 2.3 grams of carbs, and 1.3 grams of fat.
 So, I guess these would qualify as low carb cheeseburger bites as well.
 You can see where naming my recipes gets tricky.
-Since nobody wants to read High Protein, Low Carb, Low Calorie Bunless Cheeseburger Bites, I’m sticking with healthy.

 Ingredients for Healthy Cheeseburger Bites